Gender-Based Violence

 When?
 To meet with an attorney, please make an appointment.

-Family Law Clinics are held the first three Wednesdays of every month.
+Family Law Clinics are held the first four Wednesdays of every month.

 Where?
 KFAM (3727 West 6th St., Ste.
 320, Los Angeles, CA 90020)